gregofgreg5/magick-ink2020/story-so-far/force-grey/fg-2021-11-17-in-the-shadows.md

 ### Skewered Dragon
  * Gunmetal met a human and half-orc team who told him that Ne'aroff had been coming in regularlly talking about his *big score*

-### The Order of the
+ * Gunmetal's new friends told him that Ne'aroff tries to *be a big man*, but is often broke, claims to work with the Bregan D'aerthe

- * Manny found that Barnabus was not available, but his retainer was willing to help him find Eleventoes' killer
+### The Order of Magists and Protectors
- * Despite any *misigivings* the Order might have about Manny in general
+ * Manny found that Barnabus was not available, but his retainer was willing to help him find Eleventoes' killer, despite any *misigivings* the Order might have about Manny in general
  * Manny asked about weapons that could drain the blood of their victims
  * He learned that there are many weapons that can do that, but none specifically that are known to be out in the world right now